raydtutto/harvard-cs50x-2024/README.md

 <br/>
 CS50x projects repository</h1>

-This repository is dedicated to storing my projects and files related to **Harvard University's CS50x** course.
+This repository is dedicated to storing my projects, notes and files related to **Harvard University's CS50x** course.

 I started this course on **April 11, 2024**.